alfaafan/GenerasiGIGIH-mid-term-project/README.md

-# GenerasiGIGIH Mid Term Project
+# Generasi GIGIH Mid Term Project
 This is a repository of Generasi GIGIH mid term project.